noether-lang/noether/README.md

-noether
+Noether
 =======

-Noether programming language.
+The Noether programming language.

-There is no source yet.
-When there is, it will be [MIT-licensed](LICENSE).
+A prototype implementation on top of Idris is in (very) early development.
-In the meantime, the documentation is also MIT-licensed.
+This and the [design documentation](doc) is [MIT-licensed](LICENSE).